Shellfish Allergy

 Transforming food allergy care, one bite at a time

-Our offices, located in McKinney, Prosper, Southlake, and Frisco, proudly serve families from across DFW and the broader North Texas region who seek expert shellfish allergy care.
+Our offices, located in McKinney, Prosper, Southlake and Frisco, proudly serve families from across DFW and the broader North Texas area who seek expert shellfish allergy treatment.

 A shellfish allergy occurs when the body’s immune system mistakenly identifies proteins in shellfish as a threat.
 Proteins in the shellfish bind to specific IgE antibodies produced by the immune system.
 When this happens, the body releases chemicals, including histamine, leading to symptoms that range from mild to severe, and can be life-threatening.